HarryFosterCU/Exact-Analysis-of-Heterogeneous-Moran-Processes-in-Climate-Cooperation/src/README.md

 ## Tutorial

-In this tutorial we will see how to use `maynard` in order to generate the transition matrix defining a heterogeneous public goods game.
-For background information on Markov processes in general we recommend:
+In this tutorial we will see how to use `maynard` in order to generate the transition matrix defining the Moran process on a heterogeneous public goods game.
+For background information on Markov processes in general we recommend [1], and for information on the Moran process and further reading into evolutionary game theory we recommend [2].
-Probability, Markov Chains, Queues, and Simulation by William J Stewart

 We begin by defining a state space.
-This is the set of possible populations for a N players with k actions, and can be obtained by the following code.
-In this example, we shall use N=3 and k=2
+This is the set of possible populations for a $N$ players with $k$ actions, and can be obtained by the following code.
+In this example, we shall use $N=3$ and $k=2$

 ```python
 import main